 Keen Newport H2

-The Keen Newport H2 hit the nail on the head for closed shoe designs for us.
+The Keen Newport H2 hit the nail on the head for closed shoe designs.
 While the shoe scored well in comfort and stability, it didn't win in any category.
-Yet the shoe's overall design, attention to detail and solid scores in each category bring it to be a great choice for a closed design.
-If you are looking for a more streamlined shoe with less volume, check out the Teva Dozer, one of our other favorites.
+Yet the shoe's overall design, attention to detail and solid scores in each category bring it to be a great choice for its type.
+Most people with water-based adventures in the future will benefit from this pair.

 Top Pick for Support and Problem Feet

-We've all seen Chacos on people's feet; maybe even in totally inappropriate times where typical products fall short, such as periods of long standing.
-While we were a bit perplexed at first with the Chaco Yampa z/2 due to some of its shortcomings (traction and weight being the key), as the shoe broke in we found it to be surprisingly comfortable — not for the cushy footbed or padded straps, but instead for the well-designed shape and contour of the shoe's footbed.
+We've all seen Chaco's on people's feet; maybe even at inappropriate times where typical products fall short, such as periods of long standing.
+We were a bit perplexed at first with the Chaco z/2 Classic due to some of its shortcomings (traction and weight being the key).
+As the shoe broke in, it became surprisingly comfortable — not for the cushy footbed or padded straps, but instead for the well-designed shape and contour of the shoe's footbed.
 The stamp of approval on the exterior of the box, boasting the approval of the American Podiatrists Medical Association, seems to hold merit.
-The support and strength of the Chaco design, mixed with its genius footbed profile, leaves the shoe unrivaled in terms of support.
+The support and strength of the Chaco design, mixed with its genius footbed profile, leave the shoe unrivaled concerning support.

 Analysis and Test Results

-Generally, there are two main categories: open design and closed design.
+There are two main sandal categories: open design and closed design.

-Open Design: Open design shoes, such as the Chaco Yampa or the Teva Terra-Fi, are simplistic designs that resemble a glorified flip-flop.
-These designs are great for use in the water, light hiking, casual wear and really any sort of adventure that doesn't get too burly.
+Open Design: Open design shoes, such as the Chaco Z/2 Classic or the Teva Terra-Fi, are simplistic designs that resemble a glorified flip-flop.
+These designs are great for use in the water, light hiking, casual wear, and any adventure that doesn't get too burly.
 In addition to being extremely lightweight, this design also dries quicker and are more packable than their closed design counterparts.